Celestine Edwards

-Samuel Jules Celestine Edwards (born late 1850s) was a Dominican editor, public speaker, author, and anti-racist activist.
+Samuel Jules Celestine Edwards (c.
+1858 – 1894) was a Dominican editor, public speaker, author, and anti-racist activist.

 Background

 Celestine Edwards was born in Dominica.
-While scholars tend to agree that Edwards' birthday fell on 28 December, there is some disagreement about the exact year of his birth.
+While scholars tend to agree that his birthday fell on 28 December, there is some disagreement about the exact year of his birth.
 One historian of Black British history, Peter Fryer, provides 1858 and possibly even 1859 as Edwards' birth date, while another, Jonathan Schneer, cites 1857.

 International adventures

 According to Edwards' autobiographical essays, published in the journals Lux and Fraternity, he left his native Dominica in 1870 and worked odd jobs on ships for a few years.
 He also spent some time in the United States.
 He then settled down in Scotland, where he joined the Primitive Methodist Church.
 After his stay in Scotland, he moved to London to study theology at King's College London.
 A rare 1888 photograph of Edwards, pictured among fellow theology students and before he became famous, was discovered at King's College London Archives by archivist Frances Pattman.
 Edwards was never ordained into the Church of England and remained a Methodist after his time at King's.
 He went on to study medicine at the Royal London Hospital.